iden3/circom_old/README.md

 This component creates a binary sum componet of ops operands and n bits each operand.

-e is Number of carries: Depends on the number of operands in the input.
+e is number of carries and it depends on the number of operands in the input.

 Main Constraint:
    in[0][0]     * 2^0  +  in[0][1]     * 2^1  + ..... + in[0][n-1]    * 2^(n-1)  +